Free shipping on US orders over $50

 Collagen is referred to as a "structural protein" because it is firm and gives structure to the body.
 It acts like scaffolding, providing support and shape to tissues.

-Enzymes: Enzymes are proteins that catalyze chemical reactions in the body.
+Proteins that catalyze chemical reactions in the body.
 They are involved in a wide range of processes, including digestion, metabolism, and DNA replication.

-Transport proteins: Transport proteins help to transport substances throughout the body.
+Help transport substances throughout the body.
 Examples include hemoglobin, which carries oxygen in the blood, and transferrin, which transports iron.

-Contractile proteins: Contractile proteins are involved in muscle contraction and movement.
+Involved in muscle contraction and movement.
 Examples include actin and myosin, which are found in muscle tissue.

 Even though there are many different types of proteins, approximately one third of all the proteins in the body are collagens, and three quarters of the dry weight of your skin is collagen (Shoulders and Raines 2009).
 So you can see how important collagen is!